octokit/rest.js/docs/src/pages/api/09_throttling.md

 In order to automatically throttle requests as recommended in [GitHub’s best practices for integrators](https://docs.github.com/en/rest/guides/best-practices-for-integrators), we recommend you install the [`@octokit/plugin-throttling` plugin](https://github.com/octokit/plugin-throttling.js).

-The `throttle.onAbuseLimit` and `throttle.onRateLimit` options are required.
+The `throttle.onSecondaryRateLimit` and `throttle.onRateLimit` options are required.

 Return `true` from these functions to automatically retry the request after `retryAfter` seconds.
 Return `false` or `undefined` to skip retry and throw the error.
 For rate limit errors, `retryAfter` defaults to seconds until `X-RateLimit-Reset`.
 For abuse errors, `retryAfter` defaults to the `retry-after` header but is a minimum of five seconds.